AckerlyXu/heima/includes/virtual-machines-common-classic-hpcpack-cluster-powershell-script.md

 For background information about planning an HPC Pack cluster, see the [Product Evaluation and Planning](https://technet.microsoft.com/library/jj899596.aspx) and [Getting Started](https://technet.microsoft.com/library/jj899590.aspx) content in the HPC Pack 2012 R2 TechNet Library.

 ## Prerequisites
 * **Azure subscription**: You can use a subscription in either the Azure Global or Azure China service.
 Your subscription limits affect the number and type of cluster nodes you can deploy.
-For information, see [Azure subscription and service limits, quotas, and constraints](../articles/azure-subscription-service-limits.md).
 * **Windows client computer with Azure PowerShell 0.8.10 or later installed and configured**: See [Get started with Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) for installation instructions and steps to connect to your Azure subscription.
 * **HPC Pack IaaS deployment script**: Download and unpack the latest version of the script from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=44949).
 Check the version of the script by running `New-HPCIaaSCluster.ps1 -Version`.
 This article is based on version 4.5.2 of the script.
 * **Script configuration file**: Create an XML file that the script uses to configure the HPC cluster.
 For information and examples, see sections later in this article and the file Manual.rtf that accompanies the deployment script.